jmatthiesen/netaivideoanalyzer/docs/blazordemo.md

 - In the `Settings` menu, access the Ingress option.

-- Disable Ingress and save the changes.

-- Enable Ingress.

 - Validate the following values

   - `Accepting Traffic from anywhere` is selected.